TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### Benefits of Typed Macros

 1. **Improved Readability**: By specifying types, the intent of the macro is clearer to other developers or future you.
-2. **Reduced Boilerplate**: No need for manual type checking or conversion within the macro function, allowing you to focus on the core logic.
+2. **Reduced Boilerplate**: No need for manual type conversion within the macro function, allowing you to focus on the core logic.
-3. **Error Prevention**: Early detection of type mismatches before the macro is executed, reducing runtime errors.
-4. **Enhanced Autocompletion**: IDEs can provide better autocompletion and documentation based on the specified types.
+3. **Enhanced Autocompletion**: IDEs can provide better autocompletion and documentation based on the specified types.

 ### Defining a Typed Macro

 Typed macros in SQLMesh use Python's type hints.
-Here's a simple example of a typed macro that concatenates a string a given number of times:
+Here's a simple example of a typed macro that repeats a string a given number of times:

 ```python linenums="1"
 from sqlmesh import macro